sugarlabs/planet-server/README.md

 # planet-server
 A server for the Turtle/Music Blocks Planet.

-To use, import the planet.sql database schema into MySQL and create a config.php file in this directory with
+To use, import the planet.sql database schema into MySQL and create a config.php file in libs/ with

 ```php
 <?php